broskobandi/mem-alloc/README.md

 - No loops (apart from the ones that may be performed by standard library functions, such as memcpy(), but even these calls are reduced to the bare minimum).
 - The automatic merge functionality increases the likelihood of reallocations in place which is also in support of good performance.

+## Usage
+Please refer to example/example.c for details about the usage.

 ## Todo
 - Add free list for mmap allocations.
 - Implement broader size classes.